All Episodes

 And that if there's one lesson that we've learned, it's that a unfettered market where people are taking huge risks and expecting taxpayers to bail them out when things go sour is simply not acceptable.

-That's Fannie Mae and Freddie Mack.
+That's Fannie Ming and Freddie Mac.

 They're now just public utilities, as Barney Frank has said.

-So individuals, you and me, you and I cannot be free to live and interact as we see fit.
+So individuals, you and me, you and I, cannot be free to live and interact as we see fit.

 Individuals cannot be free to do what we want unless it contributes to what Obama believes to be the most important priorities for the nation.